cisco-intersight/terraform-provider-intersight/website/docs/d/asset_device_contract_information.html.markdown

 * `service_level`:(string)The type of service contract that covers the Cisco device.
 * `service_sku`:(string)The SKU of the service contract that covers the Cisco device.
 * `service_start_date`:(string)Start date for the Cisco service contract that covers this Cisco device.
+* `state_contract`:(string)Internal property used for triggering and tracking actions for contract information.
 * `warranty_end_date`:(string)End date for the warranty that covers the Cisco device.
 * `warranty_type`:(string)Type of warranty that covers the Cisco device.